AC-MADD-2025-AfterSchool-projects/.github/profile/README.md

 ## What skill do we need to join the group
 We welcome everyone to join without any background knowledge.
 But, some of the projects need some design/tech backgrounds.
-If you consider it is not fit you, you may as a oberver roles to stay in the project, until you can deliver some functions.
+If you consider it is not fit you, you may join as a oberver roles to stay in the project, until you can deliver some functions.
 It may have more than 1 project on going in this group, and everyone can choose the one you like to join.

 Some of below skills/tools would be the essential/core tools: